SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 The human brain is not very well equipped to deal with uncertainty.
 Because of this, people absolutely must have a way to know how much of the project has been delivered and how close it is to being done.

+How do you measure the work?
+Choose your project-relevant KPI.
+If you are writing a book, look at words/chapters written.
+If you are creating tooling software, look at number of delivered usable features/options/content.
+If you are creating usage-oriented products, measure number of engaged users, usage time per period, or something similar.
+Your specific product may have different KPIs than other projects, so you'll have to pick one that makes sense.
+Choose a KPI that best aligns with your strategic goals.

+There may be busy-work that doesn't help move the project forward.
+If a piece of work doesn't help the project's goals, then it's pure waste.
+Only delivered work that brings the project closer to completion should be counted.
+Definitionally, that's the only progress that brings the project closer to completion.

 There is nothing more exciting than seeing shots from a couple of weeks ago compared to what the project looks like now.
 That's a momentum builder!

 Seeing a thermometer fill a bit every day, or a bunch of sticky notes move across a board, or a number of items get crossed off of a finite checklist feels exciting!
 Everyone can **feel** how close the project is getting to completion, even if it still remains a long way off.